 The sacrament of Baptism is:

 - An ordinance of the church.
-Simply put, an “ordinance” is something we do because Jesus commands it to be done.
+Simply put, an “ordinance” is something we do because Jesus commands it.

 - An outward sign of an inward change.
-This inward change is our trust in the good news of Jesus Christ: that He died on the cross to pay the penalty for our sins once and for all.
+The inward change is our trust in the gospel: that He died on the cross to pay the penalty for our sins forever.

 - A personal proclamation of our trust in God’s plan of salvation through Jesus Christ (Romans 10:9-10).
-Your personal proclamation of faith in Christ through Baptism is an important step in the journey of faith that we want to share with you.
+Your proclamation of faith in Christ through Baptism is an essential step in the faith journey we want to share with you.

 Baptism does not:

 - Make you a Christian.
-A believer is only baptized once, after making a confession of faith.
+A believer is only baptized once, after confessing faith.

 - Need to be repeated.
-A believer need only undergo Baptism once, upon confession of faith.
+A believer needs only undergo Baptism once upon confession of faith.
 You may have been baptized at another church or in another denomination.
 If so, you need not be re-baptized at STF.

 - Because Jesus commanded it.
 Jesus said, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit” (Matthew 28:19-20).